Acupuncture in Wheat Ridge:

 • Acupuncturist palpates client's shoulder muscles

-Trigger Point Therapy is used to alleviate pain, release muscle spasms and tension, increase circulation, and improve range of motion.
+Trigger Point Therapy is the acupuncture version of dry needling and is used to alleviate pain, release muscle spasms and tension, increase circulation, and improve range of motion.

 • Acupuncturist lifts hands away after placing two cupping therapy cups on man's upper back

-Cupping is used to alleviate pain, release muscle tension, and improve tissue health by increasing circulation of blood and lymph.
+Cupping and guasha are used to alleviate pain, release muscle tension, and improve tissue health by increasing circulation of blood and lymph.

 • Acupuncturist uses lighter to light ball of moxa herb on the top of needle